If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 We recently purchased an awesome rock crawler RC truck, there is not much it can’t climb over.
 Tiny Critter loves hiking behind it and seeing what it can climb up on the trail.
 It’s a really good incentive to keep walking and he hardly notices that we’re making good progress on the hike.

-There are a lot of hiking activities that could work, bring a ball to throw and then chase down, a foam air plane to fly ahead and scout out the area, a soccer ball to practice dribbling skills, etc. Anything that will motivate them to keep hiking forward.
+There are a lot of hiking activities that could work, bring a ball to throw and then chase down, a foam air plane to fly ahead and scout out the area, a soccer ball to practice dribbling skills, etc. Anything that will motivate them to keep hiking forward would be a good toy to bring.

 5. Play Games